firehol/infrastructure/README.md

 ## Create release

 Note
-:   If there is ever a need to release a new FireHOL 1.x, follow
+:   If there is ever a need to release a new FireHOL 2.x, use the custom
-    the notes in `doc/release-firehol-v2.md` instead.
+    steps in `doc/release-firehol-v2.md` instead of this sub-section.

 Update `configure.ac` to remove the version suffix or set it to `-rc.nn`, update the `ChangeLog` and any `.spec.in` files.